 As well as holding great natural beauty and biodiversity, the park is also rich in legend and contains several cultural and historical sites.
 The World Wildlife Fund is working in this area to preserve the cultural and biological heritage.
 Visitors can stay at the waterfall lodge, in luxury tented accommodation or a private campsite set up by us so all you need to do is relax and enjoy the scenery.

-There are two unique and very different National Parks which are easily accessible and possible to visit in one day.
+There are two unique and very different National Parks which are easily accessible and possible to visit in one day from Dar es Salaam.

 Mikumi National Park

-If you’ve never been on safari in Southern Tanzania and want to view wildlife in its natural habitat take a day trip to Mikumi National Park.
+If you want to view wildlife in its natural habitat take a day trip to Mikumi National Park.
 Here you can see elephants, giraffes, zebras, elands, kudu, wildebeest, and antelope as well as the predators who hunt them such as lions, leopards, wild dogs, and black-backed jackal.
 Mikumi National Park is also home to over 400 bird species making it an ideal safari destination for bird lovers.